 Do not travel abroad unless essential.

 The Foreign Office advises British people against all non-essential travel worldwide.
-This advice took effect from 17th March and applies initially for 30 days.
+This advice took effect from 17th March and currently applies indefinitely.
 The Coronavirus pandemic has led to unprecedented international border closures and other restrictions.
 All countries may restrict your travel without notice.

 To change or cancel your travel plans, follow these steps.